(This was written a few years back addressing Election Day)

 In the book of Judges in the Bible, there comes a time after the death of Joshua, where the Israelites find themselves in a state of darkness—spiritual darkness.
 “All that generation also were gathered to their fathers; and there arose another generation after them who did not know the LORD, nor yet the work which He had done for Israel.
 Then the sons of Israel did evil in the sight of the LORD and served the Baals” (Judges 2:10-11).
 Plain and simple that means that after their leader was gone, and the generation that had both seen the works of the Lord and followed Him had gone, the next generation began to serve other gods.

 As I write this column, it seems clear that as a nation we are in darkness.
-We have forgotten the Lord God of all creation.
+We have forgotten the Lord God of all Creation.
 And, the future is looking grim.
 I am assaulted daily by the toxic political fray that seeks to pull me in.
 Each camp predicts the victory of their candidate, each promises to infuse vigor and vitality into the American economy and thus, save the nation.
 And yet, I think of the lamp of the Lord.
 Where is our lamp in the United States?
-If it’s not out – it’s very very close.
+If it’s not already out—it’s very very close.

 In less than 100 days, we should know as a nation who it is who will occupy the White House for the next four years.
 Whether it is an elephant or a donkey, or some other kind of animal, it would certainly be naïve to believe that any candidate will be able to right a nation that has so willfully and deliberately failed to acknowledge God and that which he has imparted to us.